hashicorp/terraform-equivalence-testing/README.md

 The following fields are ignored by default:

 - In `apply.json`:
-  - `0`: This is the first entry in the JSON list that compromises `apply.json`, it contains lots of execution specific information such as timing and Terraform version which will change on every execution.
+  - `0`: This is the first entry in the JSON list that comprises `apply.json`.
+         It contains lots of execution specific information such as timing and Terraform version which will change on every execution.
   - `*.@timestamp`: This removes the `@timestamp` field from every entry in the `apply.json` as the timestamp will change on every